olliwh/Disc_frontend/frontend-disc/README.md

+all the code commented out, is for it to fit my api, but i can not deploy my api yet, so i have hardcoded arrays to get data. filtering by departments works with the localhost api, but not the harcoded array

 # DISC Employee Directory

 A React + TypeScript web application for browsing employees by department and DISC profile, styled with Chakra UI.